lyle-morris-sudo/pixel/guidelines/color.md

 ### Themes

-Themes serve as an organizational framework for color in Pixel, with each theme based on a specific primary background color.
+Themes serve as an organizational framework for color in the design system, with each theme based on a specific primary background color.
 And they actually get their names from their background color.
 There are two default light themes and dark themes.

 The light themes are based on $white and $slate_50 backgrounds, and the dark themes use $black and $gray_900 backgrounds.
 Within each theme, the values for the universal color tokens use the primary background color as the base of its layering model.